ErpNetDocs/tech/modules/financials/excise/index.md

 ![Excise](pictures/excise_modules.png)

 > [!NOTE]
 > The EU Excise legislation is applicable to all member states and affects all excise products, but there are regional differences in how documents are filled and submitted.
 For example, since Excise can currently be used in Bulgaria, it is legally obligated to feature alcoholic drinks as excise-taxable products.
-Categories outside of this scope are **not** taxed.
+Product categories outside of this scope are **not** taxed.

 ## Overview

 The main process flow in Excise goes like this:

-> *Tax Warehouse* → *Issue/Receipt Transactions* → *Banderol Stamp Report* → *Excise Declaration*
+> *Tax Warehouse* → *Issue/Receipt Transactions* → *Excise Stamp Operation* → *Excise Declaration*

 ## Tax warehouse